SWIFTSIM/swiftsimio/paper.md

 # Background

-Cosmological gallaxy formation simulations are used to track simulated galaxies across cosmic time in an attempt to better understand the process of galaxy formation and evolution.
+Cosmological galaxy formation simulations are used to track simulated galaxies across cosmic time in an attempt to better understand the process of galaxy formation and evolution.
 As time has progressed, so has the scale of these simulations.
 The state-of-the-art simulations planned for the next decade,